onlinecity/gatewayapi-docs/docs/rest.rst

 You can submit new links, as well as check the current whitelist on the dashboard under Settings.

+To learn more about the our efforts to stopping malicious messages, go read the blog post about `stopping illegal sms trafic`_.

 Basic usage
 ^^^^^^^^^^^